ltrybuch/lib-themisui/themis_components/thTabset/readme.md

 [Angular docs](https://docs.angularjs.org/api/ng/directive/ngClick)

 [type="string"]
 - `type` allows you to modify the `thTabset` styling based on it's intended purpose.
 Currently `sub-header` is the only option.

+[activeTab="string"]
+- Use `active-tab` to set which tab should be active by passing the corresponding `th-tab` name.
+- Optional: `th-tabset` sets the first tab to active by default.

 ## Usage